-Daifuku strives to build a global corporate culture that is resilient in emergencies by sharing corporate risks within its Group companies worldwide to address all business risk responses in order to minimize the impact on corporate management, in accordance with its management policies and corporate code of conduct.
+It is highly important to manage the risks associated with the globalization of business, in order to fulfill our social responsibilities towards various stakeholders.
+Daifuku strives to build a corporate culture that is resilient in the face of emergencies by sharing corporate risks within its group companies worldwide, in order to address all business risk responses to minimize the impact on corporate management, while also being in accordance with its management policies and corporate code of conduct.

-Daifuku implements Groupwide risk management measures through the CSR (corporate social responsibility) Division, which is under the control of the CRO (Chief Risk Officer) to enhance its business continuity management.
-Daifuku also formulates a risk management promotion framework that comprises heads of each division.
-Under its risk management rules, the divisions and global affiliates conduct risk assessments across the Group once a year.
+The Human Resources Department, which is under the control of CRO (Chief Risk Officer), develops and promotes risk management measures across the Daifuku Group.
+We organize the Risk Management Promotion Framework that is comprised of the heads of each division based on the Risk Management Rules, to conduct risk assessments across the group including non-Japan affiliates once a year.
 According to the level of criticality, related divisions take measures to mitigate and minimize risks.